denzelrenner/LIFE4136-Group1-Rotation2/README.md

 2.Input the protein sequences (in fasta format) into the query field labelled `Enter your sequence` and choose `search`

-3.Manually insert the positions of the domains, and any other relevant information, into a txt file of your choosing
+3.Manually insert the positions of the domains, and any other relevant information, into a txt file of your choosing so we have the exact coordinates of the different domains in the protein

 ## Multiple Sequence Allignments and Phylogenetic Tree Building